 For too long the video game industry has been largely unorganized.
-For a few years now, several unions have been set up in the industry.
-Currently, we observe that the tide is turning.
+For a few years now, several unions have attempted to set up shops in the industry and we are beginning to see the tide turning.
 The creation of unions in the United States is taking off with campaigns in major studios such as Activision.
 On our side of the border, even at Keywords, developers working on BioWare projects in the Edmonton studio in Alberta voted unanimously in favor of forming a union.

-In the Montreal studios, a unionization campaign is in place.
+In the Montreal studios, a union drive is in place.
 This is our chance to build new alliances and improve our working conditions.

-2. Official request to the Administrative Labor Tribunal (TAT)
+- Certification request filed with Quebec Administrative Labor Tribunal (TAT)

 The salaries offered at Keywords are clearly insufficient.
 With the current rate of inflation and wages not increasing, we are constantly getting poorer.
-The situation must be remedied.
+The situation must be corrected.
 Let’s unionize for better wages.

 In Quebec, the average salary of a unionized employee is $27.39/hour compared to $21.17/hour for a non-unionized employee.
 With these data, the choice is simple: Being unionized pays off!

-The employer regularly organizes « Floor meetings/general meetings » or « Global town halls » where he answers questions from the employees.
-Do you feel that the comments and questions that affect your working conditions are really taken into consideration by the employer?
+The employer regularly organizes « Floor meetings/general meetings » or « Global town halls » where he answers questions from employees.
+Do you feel that the comments and questions that affect your working conditions are really taken seriously by the employer?

-With a union, the employer is obligated to bargain in « good faith » with the union.
+With a union, the employer has the obligation to bargain in « good faith » with the union.
 It is only by negotiating a collective agreement that the employer will hear you.

 Reduction in overtime (crunch time)

-Deliverables in the video game industry put pressure on the industry worker when closing projects.
-Although it is obvious that certain situations require workers to have to work overtime, the video game industry does not seem to seek solutions to this problem and even values this practice as proof of loyalty and commitment to the employer.
+Deliverables in the video game industry put enormous pressure on workers when it comes to closing projects.
+Although it is obvious that certain situations require us to work overtime, the video game industry does not seem willing to seek solutions to this problem and even glorifies this practice as proof of loyalty and commitment to the employer.

-Although labor jurisdictions differ depending on the location of the studio, the industry does not seem to care about the laws in Quebec.
-After 40 hours of work, the employer must pay his employees time and a half.
+Although jurisdictions differ depending on the location of the studio, the industry does not seem to care about labour laws in Quebec.
+Here, after 40 hours of work, the employer must pay his employees time and a half their hourly rate.

-A union is the best tool to enforce these rights!
+A union is the best tool to enforce those rights!

 Group insurance for everyone!

-Group insurance is a very important employment benefit.
-It is not normal for the latter to be accessible only upon reaching a certain level of employment.
-It is common in workplaces for an employee not to benefit from insurance during a probationary period.
-However, tying access to insurance to a level of employment that is acquired through performance makes no logical or moral sense.
+Group insurance is a very important benefit.
+It is not normal that you be entitled to it only upon reaching a certain level of employment or classification.
+It is common for an employee not to have insurance coverage during his/her probation period.
+However, granting group insurance solely if you are a higher up or through performance assessment makes no logical and is even immoral.

-This practice makes no sens considering that these dubious evaluations impact fundamental aspects of our working conditions such as salary and access to group insurance.
+This practice makes absolutely no sense considering these evaluations impact fundamental aspects of our working conditions such as promotion, salary and access to group insurance!